The Virginia Creeper Trail is open!

 In compliance with the CDC’s guidelines, all trail users should maintain physical distancing, including maintaining at least six feet distance between individuals and others who are not in the same party.
 No groups of 10 or more should travel or congregate on the trail, at access points or in the parking areas.

-In addition, at this time, for protection of trail users and employees with limited personal protection equipment (PPE), all restroom facilities, visitor and welcome centers and picnic shelters will remain closed.
+In addition, at this time, for protection of trail users and employees with limited personal protection equipment (PPE), all restroom facilities, visitor and welcome centers and some picnic shelters will remain closed.
 All visitors should plan to bring their own water and hand sanitizer.
 Most trash receptacles will not be available so trail users should plan to “pack-in and pack-out”.
 Routine trail maintenance will be limited.

 “We are so glad to reopen the trail, which is such an asset to our residents and visitors.
 We are grateful for the coordination between all the stakeholders who have worked hard to ensure that the trail is being re-opened as quickly and safely as possible,” says Matthew Crum, president of the Virginia Creeper Trail Conservancy.